bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ### Changes not appearing
 If you made changes to the code and are running a docker container from a docker image, you will need to **rebuild** the image to see changes appear.

-In the case of environment related changes (modifying the `env` file), you will only need to restart the container.
+In the case of environment related changes (modifying the `.env` file), you will only need to restart the container.